Pedestrian Struck, Killed Outside Fair Lawn Municipal Building

 The drivers remained at the scene.

-The Bergen County Prosecutor's Fatal Accident Investigations Unit was handling the incident.

-The Bergen County Sheriff's Bureau of Criminal Identification was summoned to collect evidence.
+Fair Lawn police notified the Bergen County Prosecutor's Fatal Accident Investigations Unit.
+The Bergen County Sheriff's Bureau of Criminal Identification collected evidence.

 Click here to sign up for Daily Voice's free daily emails and news alerts.